samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Bonus Action

 A Bonus Action is a special action that you can take on the same turn that you take an action.
-You can’t take more than one Bonus Action on a turn, and you have a Bonus Action to take only if a rule explicitly says so. *See also* chapter 1 ("[Actions](/sources/dnd/phb-2024/playing-the-game#BonusActions)").
+You can't take more than one Bonus Action on a turn, and you have a Bonus Action to take only if a rule explicitly says so. *See also* chapter 1 ("[Actions](/sources/dnd/phb-2024/playing-the-game#BonusActions)").

 ---